 Training and Certification Requirements for System Installers and Maintenance Providers

 (1) Certification required.
-After March 1, 2006, under this rule:

 (a) A person who supervises or is responsible for construction or installation of onsite systems must be a certified installer unless the person is the permittee for construction or installation of the system or the permittee's regular employee.

-(b) A maintenance provider who inspects, maintains, or certifies or supervises maintenance on onsite systems using alternative treatment technologies, recirculating gravel filters, or commercial sand filters must be certified as a maintenance provider unless the maintenance provider owns the system being serviced and has received training from the manufacturer on proper maintenance of the system.
+(b) A maintenance provider who inspects, maintains, or certifies or supervises maintenance on onsite systems using alternative treatment technologies, recirculating gravel filters, sand filters, or pressurized distribution systems must be certified as a maintenance provider.

 (2) Training and certification programs.
-The department may enter interagency agreements to provide a program to train and certify onsite system installers, maintenance providers, and other onsite maintenance providers as described in this rule.
+DEQ may enter interagency agreements to provide a program to train and certify onsite system installers, maintenance providers, and other onsite maintenance providers as described in this rule.

 (3) Initial training and certification.